akki251/memories-App-MERN/README.md

 Features
 --------

--   User authentication (sign up, log in, log out) using JWT (JSON Web Tokens).
+-   User authentication (sign up, log in, log out) using JWT (JSON Web Tokens) & Google Auth.
 -   Ability to create, update, delete and like posts.
 -   Pagination and filtering of posts.
 -   Display of posts in a grid or list view.